The Advantage Of Integrated Business Process With ERP System

-- End users have real-time accurate inventory status information in the warehouse, what sold items were committed, what new inventory is in transit and when it will arrive in the warehouse.
+- Inventory control solution users have real-time accurate inventory status information in the warehouse, what sold items were committed, what new inventory is in transit and when it will arrive in the warehouse.

 - When new inventory arrives at the warehouse dock, the open orders are shipped and the remaining inventory is placed on the warehouse shelves guided by the RF guns.

 - If the inventory is not available when the customer calls to place orders, the end user can view when new inventory will arrive in the warehouse and notify the customer.

 - When new orders are placed, the enterprise resource planning solution checks the customer’s payment history.
 New orders are placed on hold and if overdue payment is found, needs to be reviewed and released by the credit department.

 - Account receivable people who view the customer’s payment status can fax or email the overdue invoice and make comments against the invoice that will be available for future review.